 Interestingly, at the end of the 16th century, one of my forefathers, Willem Barentz, went looking for a passage to the east via the north.
 He must have read somewhere from ancient Norse writings that such a passage existed.
 Sadly, he and crew died trying to find it.
 Hence, we still have the Barentz Sea, up there in the Arctic.
-So, there is strong anecdotal evidence that a thousand years ago, the arctic was largely ice free, or almost ice free, or just like it is now.
+Hence, there is strong anecdotal evidence that a thousand years ago, the arctic was largely ice free, or almost ice free, or just like it is now?
 Willem would not have risked his own life and that of his crew unless he was sure about that passage.

 Isn’t it funny, how the world changes in 400 years….meaning we now don’t want that passage to the east via the north anymore – not even just to discover it – like Willem wanted to find it